Transit Windsor COVID-19 Service Update

-- Distance yourself from the driver and others while on the bus (2 metres).
+Distance yourself from the driver and others while on the bus (2 metres/6 feet).

-- Wearing a facial covering/non-medical mask in the community has not been proven to protect the person wearing the mask; however, it can be considered an additional measure you can take to protect others around you when physical distancing is not possible.
-Transit Windsor strongly recommends passengers wear a mask while using Transit Windsor services.
+Wearing a facial covering/non-medical mask in the community has not been proven to protect the person wearing the mask; however, it can be considered an additional measure you can take to protect others around you when physical distancing is not possible.
+Transit Windsor's mandatory mask policy remains in effect.